RamiKhawaly/GA2A4J/README.md

 # GA2A4J - Google Agent-to-Agent Protocol for Java

-GA2A4J is a Java implementation of Google's Agent-to-Agent (A2A) protocol, designed to facilitate communication between AI agents.
+This project provides a Java implementation of the Google Agent-to-Agent (A2A) protocol, enabling seamless communication between AI agents.

 ## Project Structure